catenate/tanote/proposal.md

 ### Qualifications

 I recently had a brainstorm that defined this project, and have been inspired to make something that strikes me as Martian.
 I'm doing this on my own, but I have a Computer Engineering degree and 40 years experience writing software (taught myself BASIC on a TI-99/4A and Logo on a Commodore 64), so I should be able to figure it out.

-### Progress

-I just started Hoon school (I'm up to recursion), and then comes Gall school and working through the journal example, which should provide a sort of basis for thes project’s code.
-My work on it so far, which is mostly just notes and a static page:  [catena/tanote](https://github.com/catenate/tanote).

-I started writing literate programs in markdown, to define library functions to extract tags from strings ([tanote.md](https://github.com/catenate/tanote/blob/main/tanote/lib/tanote.md)), and to test these library functions ([testlib.md](https://github.com/catenate/tanote/blob/main/tanote/gen/testlib.md)).
-These literate programs describe the hoon cores line-by-line, and the code in the hoon files is actually extracted from the literate programs before it’s copied and committed to the desk, and also committed to the repo.

-The code so far extracts tags (_eg_ `#test` or `~ponhec-picwen`) and backlinks (_eg_ `[[test]]`) from note text.
+Professionally, I’ve been a software build engineer since 1994, in telecoms, build-tool, financial, and electrical-distribution industries, and I use Inferno over top of whichever laptop OS they give me.

 ### Funding

 I’ll let the Foundation decide how much this project is worth.
 I hope at least one star, which I would use to get more people into Urbit.

+## Progress

+### done

+My work on it started with notes and a static page in the repo [catena/tanote](https://github.com/catenate/tanote).
+The code so far extracts tags (_eg_ `#test` or `~ponhec-picwen`) and backlinks (_eg_ `[[test]]`) from note text.

+### now

+I just started Hoon school (I'm working on lists), and then comes Gall school and working through the ~pocwet journal example, which should provide a kind of basis for this project’s code.

+I am writing literate programs in markdown, to define library functions to extract tags from strings ([tanote.md](https://github.com/catenate/tanote/blob/main/tanote/lib/tanote.md)), and to test these library functions ([testlib.md](https://github.com/catenate/tanote/blob/main/tanote/gen/testlib.md)).
+These literate programs describe the hoon cores line-by-line, and the code in the hoon files is actually extracted from the literate programs before it’s copied and committed to the desk, and also committed to the repo.

+### next

+Structure a note.
+Write details to a note.
+Read details from a note.

+### later

+Structure a list of versions of a note.
+Add a note to the version structure.
+Get tags and backlinks from the most recent (first) version of the note.

+Store the structure containing versions of a note.

+Share a note with another ship.

+Front end.

 ---